dribnet/purvs/README.md

 If i do choose to continue with the cyrillic im going to have to re work my sketch ideas significantly though

+tried doing the first four characters of the cyrillic alphabet in my existing style and i have to say im not a fan.